shravan-18/Histopathological-Image-Analysis-Competition/README.md

-# Histopathological-Image-Analysis-Competition
+# Cancer-Image-Analysis-Competition
-Repository for the GDSC Histopathological Image Analysis Competition.
+Repository for the GDSC Cancer Image Analysis Competition.

 What I've done:
 - Took a stratified sample of 500 images from the training data, augmented it, and trained a VGG16 image classifier.